 ASIAN PACIFIC ISLANDER AMERICANS RELY ON SOCIAL SECURITY FOR MORE OF THEIR RETIREMENT INCOME

-While Social Security is expected to be only one part of a person’s retirement income, many minorities rely on it extensively.
+While Social Security is expected to be only one part of a person’s retirement income, many minority individuals rely on it extensively.
 Social Security is extremely important for Asian Pacific Islander American retirees because only 21 percent have pensions or annuities, compared to 40 percent of white Americans.

-- In 2014, 29 percent of elderly Asian Pacific Islander American married couples and 52 percent of elderly unmarried people relied on Social Security for 90 percent or more of their income.
+In the latest data from the Social Security Administration, 29 percent of elderly Asian Pacific Islander American married couples and 52 percent of elderly unmarried people relied on Social Security for 90 percent or more of their income.

-- Social Security keeps 19 percent of elderly Asian and Pacific Islander Americans out of poverty.
+Social Security keeps approximately 23 percent of elderly Asian and Pacific Islander Americans out of poverty.

 PROGRAM ASPECTS IMPORTANT TO ASIAN AND PACIFIC ISLANDER AMERICANS